Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Scattering, resonances, and discrete spectrum

 \subsection{Surface states below the semiconductor band edge}

 Surface states can be created by the attractive mirror force potential below the semiconductor band edge $E=0$.
 The condition for the wave function to decay for $z \to \pm \infty$ on both sides of the interface yields $C_1=C_2=0$.
-We start with the analysis of Dirichlet boundary conditions $\psi_1(0)=\psi_2(0)$ which correspond to the limit $|{W}| \to \infty$.
+We start with the analysis of Dirichlet boundary conditions $\psi_1(0)=\psi_2(0)$ which correspond to the limit $|{W- Q(E_n)}| \to \infty$.
 In that case, the isolated eigenvalues arise for $z>0$, and they correspond to the poles of the function $\Gamma(\alpha_2)$ at the points $\alpha_2=-n$, and to the Dirichlet energies $E_n$ given by Eq.~\eqref{eq:En}.

 For finite values of ${W}$, the discrete spectrum is again given by solutions of the equation $\Sigma(E) = {W}$.
 The behavior of the function $\Sigma(E)$ for $E<0$ is shown in Fig.~\ref{fig:Sigma}.
 In the energy range $E<0$, solutions of the equation $\Sigma(E) = {W}$ denoted by $E_{\rm sur}$ are shown in Fig.~\ref{fig:E_res}.
+Real roots of the equation $\Sigma(E) = {W}$ for $E<0$ are found numerically using the Newton-Raphson method \cite{Press2007}.

 In the case of $\mathcal{R}_2 >V$, some of the Dirichlet energies $E_n$ might be negative (Fig.~\ref{fig:E_res}(b)).
 They correspond to the poles of the function $\sigma(\alpha_2)$ for negative integer values of $\alpha_2$.
 At the same time, the values of $\alpha_1$ are positive and the function $\sigma(\alpha_1)$ does not have poles.
-Using the same asymptotic analysis as in the previous section, we obtain the following asymptotics valid for large values of $|W|$:
+Using the same asymptotic analysis as in the previous section, we obtain the following asymptotics valid for large values of $|W- Q(E_n)|$:

 This formula can be compared to Eq.~(\ref{eq:E_res_as}), where $G_1(E)=0$ for $E<0$.